Leaving a legacy: Why everyone needs an estate plan

-No one wants to talk about the possibility of dying, or what will happen to your loved ones after you’re gone.
+Few people want to talk about their will and other estate plans or what will happen to their loved ones after they’re gone.
 While it’s an understandably sensitive and difficult subject to broach, a lack of planning causes a lot of families to be caught off-guard if an unexpected tragedy occurs.

-Establishing an estate plan early on and readjusting your plan as needed throughout your lifetime can help you prepare for the future and leave a legacy for the people you love.
+But establishing an estate plan early and readjusting it as needed throughout your lifetime can help you prepare for the future and leave a legacy for the people you love.

-It may not be easy to talk with family members about aging and money, but having a financial plan in place can protect surviving family members and help eliminate conflict.
-Creating an estate plan with an experienced attorney will allow your loved ones to know your precise wishes for your medical care, final arrangements, and assets.
-There’s never an easy time to mourn the deep loss of a parent or spouse, but having an estate plan will help the bereaved focus on honoring your memory and working through their grief instead of dealing with legal jargon or emotionally-charged disputes with family members.
+Having an estate plan in place can protect surviving family members and help eliminate conflict and will allow your loved ones to know your precise wishes for your medical care, assets and final arrangements.
+An estate plan also helps the bereaved focus on honoring your memory and working through their grief instead of dealing with emotionally charged disputes with family.

 What is an estate plan?